-In the past dozen years, I’ve learned an enormous amount about marketing on the Internet.
-I’ve learned that you only need three things to succeed online.
+In the years since 1999, I’ve learned an enormous amount about marketing on the Internet.
+I’ve learned that you only need three things to succeed online:

 1. Effective communication skills